 Depression loves to isolate people and rob them of hope.
 This group offers a chance for individuals who struggle with depression to share their experiences of how depression has impacted them and how they are fighting to regain their lives. (on hold)

+Please note group counselling is on hold at the moment.
 Group counselling is offered subject to availability.
 Please contact me for more information as group intake dates vary.

 Collaborative Divorce Coach / Child Specialist